romeucr/nameList/README.md

 ## About
 This project consists of a fullstack search platform built in Java(backend) and Typescript/React(frontend).
-The names used were colected from Euskaltzaindia's website.
+The names used were colected from [Euskaltzaindia's website](https://www.euskaltzaindia.eus/en/).

 ## Features
 It is not fully implemented.
-The features will be implemented as soon as I learn how to code it :D
+The features will be implemented as soon as I learn how to code it :smiley:
 * Show all names
 * Search by name
 * Admin area with CRUD operations